python-online/projects/README.md

-# Python Projects for Beginners
+# Python projects for beginners, intermediate and advanced devs